cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 _This section lists important details for each point._

-* Mention that many build systems are available for C++.
+* Mention that many build systems are available for C++
 * Mention benefits and challenges
+* Build system help to only compile the C++ files with code changes and not the complete project

 ### Main: Usage of build system to compile a executable